 On independent tests, Avira gets the highest grade score for macOS protection, which is very impressive.
 It’s an industry staple to overlook Apple users because they traditionally have been safer when it comes to malware.
 Meanwhile, Avira even has real-world test data to back up its strength.

-The installation process is simple and Avira will update automatically, so you won’t have to work for your security.
+If you’re a Windows user, they’re scoring just as high on PC.
+So, whichever system you’re using, you’ll get a quality antivirus.
+The installation process is simple, and Avira will update automatically, so you won’t have to work for your security.

 - Includes password manager